 “You’re such a wonderful hostess, Mummy.”

 “Of course, my dear.
-Now why don’t you follow Edgar into the study and find out what my youngest son has done to terrify those Swiss monks.
+Now why don’t you follow Edgar into the study.
+Find out what my youngest son has done to terrify those Swiss monks.
 If I remember properly, he should be at evening prayers right now.
-I know your call will be an answer to his prayers tonight.”
+I know your call will be an answer to those prayers tonight.”

 ‘Ha ha’ we all laughed.
 Huck was laughing at me.
 I could strangle him.
 I was too excited to care about Huck right then.

 “Tim, not to dampen your enthusiasm, but after calling Johnny, I have to insist that you call your dad,” Mr. Stone told me.

 “’Course.”
 I was about to say that Dad would only tell me to turn myself in.
 I realized that the Stones didn’t know they were harboring a fugitive.
 I just had to speak with Jack.
 I could only stay here long enough for a call.

 I sat there trying to think what I would say, but nothing was right.
 Mr. Stone was speaking French into the phone.
 He handed it to me.
 I almost dropped it.

 “It’s okay, Tim.
 They went to get him.
 He’ll be as happy as you are to talk.”
 He left me by myself.